community conversations with local interest groups and networks

 We'll share what you're telling us, so you know what other people in the city think, and why we make decisions.

-Join one of our upcoming Ask the Leaders Live Q&As about the city’s coronavirus response.
+Join one of our upcoming Ask the Leaders Facebook Live sessions about the city’s coronavirus response.

 As part of Our Big Conversation we asked you to complete a survey to take the temperature of the city.

 allow us to track attitudes towards coronavirus, its impact, and national/local responses